eddmann/eddmann.github.io/_posts/2020/2020-10-31-the-mystery-calculator-in-clojurescript-and-reagent.md

 ---
 layout: post
-title: "The Mystery Calculator in ClojureScript and Reagent"
+title: 'The Mystery Calculator in ClojureScript and Reagent'
-meta: "Implementing the commonly found Christmas cracker gift in ClojureScript using Reagent"
+meta: 'Implementing the commonly found Christmas cracker gift in ClojureScript using Reagent'
 ---

 The Mystery Calculator is a commonly found Christmas cracker gift, which uses a neat powers of two (binary) addition trick to fool the spectator.